-Off the British coast, Wintershall Dea has been producing since 2011 – efficiently and with state-of-the-art technology.
+Off the British coast, Wintershall Dea has been producing natural gas since 2011 – efficiently and with state-of-the-art technology.

-Wintershall Dea holds six licences off the British coast as a shareholder of Wintershall Noordzee (50% Wintershall Dea, 50% Gazprom) which is operator of all of them.
-Wingate is the company's first self-operated natural gas production platform in the British North Sea: Gas is being produced successfully from Wingate, a field discovered in 2008, using an unmanned platform.
-The portfolio also includes the natural gas field Sillimanite that straddles the UK-Dutch maritime border and was discovered in 2015.
-All the production platforms and production are monitored and controlled from the Wintershall Noordzee location in Den Helder in the Netherlands.
+Wintershall Noordzee operates three licences off the British coast.
+Wingate is the company's first self-operated natural gas production platform in the British North Sea: Gas is being produced successfully from Wingate, a field discovered in 2008, using an unmanned platform that is constantly being monitored and controlled from the Wintershall Noordzee office in Den Helder in the Netherlands.

 Wintershall Noordzee exclusively operates offshore in the UK.
 The Wingate natural gas field belongs to licence block 44/24b and is located off the British coast, east of Scarborough.
 The Sillimanite gas field is situated directly to the north of Wingate and straddles the maritime border of the Netherlands and the UK.
 The company successfully started production from two wells from Sillimanite in February and June 2020.
-First gas from the Sillimanite South field was produced in December 2020.
-In September 2020, Wintershall Noordzee was awarded three offshore licences in the 32nd UK licensing round.
+First gas from the Sillimanite South field was produced in January 2021.